eight-week blocks, done right

 Separate from drop-in scheduling

-Course sessions don't pollute the public schedule.
+Course sessions don't clutter the public schedule.
 Enrolled students see the course in their personal schedule; non-enrolled visitors see it only as an enrolment opportunity until the start date.
 Intake forms can be course-specific.

 what it's for

-Course types Junocal handles natively
+Course types Junocal runs

 Beginner pilates blocks (UK 8-week pattern)